dataiku/dataiku-contrib/census-us/Readme.md

 > Dimensions must be Exactly the same, any doubt download the data from census reporter and check in excel (better...)

-Requirements note:
+## Requirements/recommendations/important note:

-Dataiku DSS without code-envs
+=> !
+Try it on a neutral environment [dev, sandbox] before any deployment in production !
+=> This plugin might not work in Multi User Security environment since it requires the Plugin to access the data_dir and uses Python system libraries.

+It's highly recommended to enable the code-env provided with the plugin

+Otherwise, without code-envs:
 This plugin is using the Requests python Lib.
 For accessing the US Census servers Requests need some security addons that can be found in the request[security] lib.
 Since Requests is used by DSS, it's proposed to install the following dependencies separately:
-=> !
-Try it on a neutral environment [dev, sandbox] before any deployment in production !

 - idna<2.6,>=2.5
 - cryptography>=1.3.4
 - pyopenssl>=0.14
 => These dependencies can be tricky to install on Mac OS and only due to pip, not the plugin.
 Mind: Mac OS not officially supported by Dataiku : https://doc.dataiku.com/dss/latest/installation/index.html

+=> Please check your the results generated with the resources provided or by yourself.
+The plugin is delivered as-is and usage and outputs under your responsability.